 Fantastic!
 And so versatile!
 I used farro instead of pasta, green olives I had on hand, sunflower seeds instead of pine nuts, and added grated zucchini to the mix.
 You could really put almost anything in this and it will be delicious.
 It also comes together pretty fast.
 A winner!

 Wow, this was incredibly delicious!
-It’s also very easy to make, though it took me about an hour start to finish.
+It’s also very easy to make, though it took me about an hour start to finish (prep only, then 20 ins of baking).
 It’s easy to prep as you go, chopping the cauliflower while the (quick cooking) farro is cooking, grating the cheese while the cauliflower is sauteing, etc. Also, I made it all in the large stainless steel skillet.
 A few more notes:

 1. I added some chopped spinach and white beans.

 2. Cut back on the salt.
 I added some to the cauliflower while it was sauteing, and some of the caper juice ended up in the dish, so maybe avoid doing that next time but keep the same amount of salt the recipe calls for.